99th Air Base Wing: World War II

-On 25 September 1942, the 99th Bombardment Group (Heavy) was activated at Gowan Field AAF near Boise, Idaho.
-The 99th consisted of the 346th, 347th, 348th, and 416th Bomb squadrons.
-Due to congestion at Gowan Field, the 99th was relocated to Walla Walla AAF, in Washington.
+On 25 September 1942, the 99th Bombardment Group (Heavy) was activated at Gowen Field near Boise, Idaho.
+The 99th consisted of the 346th, 347th, 348th, and 416th Bombardment Squadrons.
+Due to congestion at Gowen Field, the 99th relocated to Walla Walla Army Air Field, Washington.

-During October, the 99th received twelve flight leaders with crews, and four B-17 Flying Fortress bombers.
+During October, the 99th received twelve flight leaders with crews, and four Boeing B-17 Flying Fortress bombers.
 During the first phase of training, the 99th received six more B-17s.
-The winter weather in Washington was not favorable for flying, so the 99th relocated to Sioux City AAB, Iowa for the second phase of training.
+The winter weather in Washington was not favorable for flying, so the 99th relocated to Sioux City Army Air Base, Iowa for the second phase of training.
 By the middle of November, the 99th had acquired about seventy five percent of its ground and support personnel.
-The third phase of training took place at Smokey Hill AAF, Salina, Kansas in January 1943.
+The third phase of training took place at Smoky Hill Army Air Field, Salina, Kansas in January 1943.

-After completion of training, the 99th departed the United States at Morrison Field, Florida in February.
-The 99th B-17s flew the southern route via Borinquen Field, Puerto Rico; Georgetown, British Guiana; Belém, Brazil; Bathurst, the Gambia; to their destination at Marrakech, Morocco.
+After completion of training, the 99th departed the United States from Morrison Field, Florida in February.
+The 99th B-17s flew the southern route via Borinquen Field, Puerto Rico; Georgetown, British Guiana; Belém, Brazil; Bathurst, the Gambia; to their destination at Marrakesh, Morocco.
 The ground and support personnel and equipment made the journey by ship.

 Upon arrival in North Africa, the 99th was assigned to was attached to the 5th Bombardment Wing of Twelfth Air Force, and was stationed at Navarin, located near Constantine, Algeria.
 The group came to be referred to as the Diamondbacks, due to a diamond insignia painted on the vertical stabilizer of their B-17s.

 The 99th flew its first combat mission on 31 March against an enemy airdrome at Villacidro, Sardinia.
 As Allied ground forces forced the German Afrika Korps to retreat into Tunisia, the 99th flew missions to cut off German supplies coming from Italy and Sicily.
 For the rest of 1943, the 99th flew missions primarily across the Mediterranean to bomb targets in Sicily and Italy.
 In June, news of a possible Arab uprising had the men of the 99th nervous and wearing side arms at all times.
 Although a major uprising never occurred, there were acts of sabotage; including a small night time German paratrooper drop over Oudna Field, Tunisia that resulted in the capture of three Germans.